 16. Colorado’s Black Ridge Canyons Wilderness for hiking.
 Waterfalls and swimming pools are part of the blessings of spring runoff in Black Ridge.
 This wilderness has the second largest concentration of natural arches in the world, so its hikes are incomparable.
-Located inside Colorado National Monument, Black Ridge’s red rock canyons and cliffs offer easy to challenging hikes.
+Located inside McInnis Canyons National Conservation Area, Black Ridge’s red rock canyons and cliffs offer easy to challenging hikes.
 Lucky visitors may also spy golden or bald eagles soaring overhead.
 This is where Wilderness Volunteers will be taking an alternative spring break this year to improve this amazing landscape.

 photo: Black Ridge Canyons Wilderness. credit: flickr, merrittglenn.